 This aircraft has become even heavier compared to previous models.
 Its maximum weight is 24.5 tons, and the normal take-off weight is 18.5 tons.
 The combat load on 8 suspension points reached a record for the MiG-29 family - 6.5-7 tons.

 To maintain flight characteristics, the RD-33 engines were modified.
 Either new RD-33MKs or their RD-33MKB version with a variable thrust vector are used.
-The thrust in afterburner reached 9 tons.
+The afterburner thrust reached 9 tons.

-The capabilities of weapons and onboard radio electronics meet the requirements of the 2020s.
+The capabilities of weapons and avionics meet the requirements of the 2020s.
 It was reported about the use of a new version of the Zhuk-A radar with AFAR (accompanies up to 30 targets, simultaneously attacking up to 6 of them), as well as new missiles, bombs, and other types of weapons.

-The MiG-35 can be mass-produced, but after 2022, the program was not reported.
-There are opinions that the military is interested in the new light aircraft of the Sukhoi Design Bureau, which belongs to the full-fledged fifth generation — the Su-75, which will begin its first flights in 2025 or 2026.
+The MiG-35 can be mass-produced, but there have been no reports about the program after 2022.
+There are opinions that the military is interested in the new light aircraft of the Sukhoi Design Bureau, which belongs to the full-fledged fifth generation - the Su-75, which will begin its first flights in 2025 or 2026.
 Because of this, the MiG-35 is allegedly again unclaimed as a "4++" generation machine.
 However, there is no confirmation of these hypotheses yet.

 The MiG-35 is the latest multirole aviation complex of the "4++" generation, created to operate in high-intensity armed conflict zones.

-Earlier, it was suggested that in the near future, the Russian Aerospace Forces may receive a significant reinforcement: new MiG-35 "4++" generation fighters equipped with fifth-generation technologies will begin to enter the troops.
+Earlier it was suggested that in the near future the Russian Aerospace Forces may receive a significant reinforcement: new fighters of the "4++" generation MiG-35, equipped with fifth-generation technologies, will begin to enter the troops.

 Read materials on the topic:

-Behind the F-16 and Rafale: Western analysts called the Russian MiG-35 a "complete failure"
+Behind F-16 and Rafale: Western analysts called the Russian MiG-35 a "complete failure"

 "Sukhoi" left MiG behind: Eurasian Times explained why the MiG-35 has to fight for buyers